Relaxations for binary polynomial optimization via signed certificates: Concave extensions of PS polynomials.

 \subsection{Comparison of concave extensions.}

-We compare the proposed concave extensions.
-It follows from \Cref{def.overtrans} that an overestimation matrix has its non-zero rows indexed by $\{\vbu_j\}_{j \in \cN_s}$ (corresponding to linear monomials) and its non-zero columns indexed by $\supp(\myvs)$ (corresponding to monomials of $f$).
-Then, the encoding size of $M$ only depends on these non-zero rows and columns.
+We compare the sizes of proposed concave extensions, which are the dominant factors contributing to the size of the proposed relaxations for BPO.
+It follows from \Cref{def.overtransset} that an overestimation matrix has its non-zeros indexed by rows $\{\veu_{j'}\}_{j' \in \cN}$ (corresponding to linear monomials) and columns indexed by $\supp(\myvs)$ (corresponding to monomials of $f$).